yegorsokolov/MT5/README.md

 ### Python runtime compatibility

-The project intentionally targets Python 3.11 because two critical dependencies – the official MetaTrader5 bridge and Great Expectations – do not ship wheels for newer interpreters yet.
-When Python 3.12/3.13 is used, `pip check` reports incompatible combinations such as `great-expectations 0.18.22 has requirement numpy<2.0.0,>=1.22.4; python_version >= "3.10", but you have numpy 2.3.3.` The setup script now pins Python 3.11.x, constrains NumPy to `<2.0.0` and holds the packages at the apt level so unattended upgrades cannot move the interpreter to an unsupported version.
+The project now follows the latest stable CPython release provided by your operating system instead of pinning to a specific minor version.
+The setup script installs the `python3` meta-package together with the matching development headers and virtual-environment tooling, then lets `pip` resolve the most recent compatible wheels.
+NumPy remains constrained to `<2.0.0` in `requirements.txt` to keep Great Expectations and other scientific packages happy while upstreams finish their Python 3.13 migration.

-* Linux: run `./scripts/setup_ubuntu.sh` to install `python3.11`, set it as the system `python3` alternative and upgrade dependencies.
+* Linux: run `./scripts/setup_ubuntu.sh` to install the distro-provided `python3`
+  interpreter, ensure `pip` is available and upgrade dependencies.
-* Windows/macOS: download Python 3.11.x from python.org, ensure it is the first
+* Windows/macOS: install the latest Python 3 release from python.org, ensure it
-  interpreter on your `PATH`, then create a virtual environment (`python -m venv .venv`) before installing requirements.
+  appears first on your `PATH`, then create a virtual environment (`python -m venv .venv`) before installing requirements.

-You can re-run `python -m utils.environment` at any time; the diagnostic exits early if the interpreter drifts outside the supported 3.10–3.11 window.
+You can re-run `python -m utils.environment` at any time; the diagnostic exits early if the interpreter drifts outside the supported 3.10+ window.

 ### MQL5 connectivity fallback